-(a) Radiation dose measurements shall be performed using the facility's routine head, routine adult abdomen, and routine five-year old pediatric abdomen scan protocol.
+(5) Radiation dose measurements shall be performed using clinical protocols representative of the utlization of the CT unit.
+If protocols are estimated, measurements must be based on a sample of actual patient data.
 The specific CT conditions of operation shall be documented for each protocol;

-(b) Radiation dose measurements shall be expressed in terms of CTDI VOL;
+(a) Radiation dose measurements shall be expressed in terms of CTDIvol ;

 (i) The CT dosimetry phantom shall be a right circular cylinder of a material having approximate tissue equivalence of one gram per cubic centimeter.
 The phantom shall be at least fourteen centimeters in length and shall have diameters of thirty-two centimeters for measuring radiation dose from the adult abdomen scan protocol and sixteen centimeters for measuring radiation dose from the head and pediatric abdomen scan protocols;

 (ii) The CT dosimetry phantom shall provide a means for the placement of a dosimeter along the axis of rotation and along a line parallel to the axis of rotation on the outer surface or within one centimeter from the outer surface and within the phantom.
 Means for the placement of dosimeters or alignment devices at other locations may be provided;